XSum - SUM with error compensation

 METHODS: (speed and accuracy compared to SUM)

-- Double: A thread-safe implementation of Matlab's SUM.
+- Double: A single threaded implementation of Matlab's SUM.
 At least in Matlab 2008a to 2009b the results of the multi-threaded SUM can differ slightly from call to call.
-50% faster than single-threaded SUM (MSVC++ 2008), equivalent accuracy.
+Equivalent accuracy.
+1.1 to 2 times slower than SUM.

 - Kahan: The local error is subtracted from the next element.
-1 to 3 more valid digits, 10% slower.
+1 to 3 more valid digits, 2 to 9 times slower.

 - Knuth: As if the sum is accumulated in a 128 bit float: about 15 more valid digits.
-About the same speed (MSVC++2008 compiler).
+1.4 to 4 times slower.
 This is suitable for the most real world problems.

 - KnuthLong: As Knuth, but using long doubles to get about 21 more valid digits, if supported by the compiler.
 2.5 times slower.